Ah, The Land of Enchantment.

 New Mexico is full of compelling and natural outdoor activities throughout a diverse terrain the likes of which isn’t seen anywhere else in the United States.
 New Mexico’s offerings include everything from the vast Rocky Mountains to the phenomenal Carlsbad Caverns to even an expansive desert.
 This southwestern gem truly has something for everyone.

 And if you happen to be a Jeepster, well then it’s certainly a great place for you.
 New Mexico’s unique landscape lends itself to some of the more intriguing Jeep trails in the country, and they’re all waiting to be conquered by you!
-Since it’s still summer, you’ll probably want a tool for easy Jeep hardtop removal.
+The Jeep trails in New Mexico are well worth exploring in a topless Jeep, which means you’ll probably want a convenient tool for easy Jeep hardtop removal.

 Well, you’re in luck.